p-org/peasy-ide-vscode/Docs/docs/trace-visualizer/feature_basics.md

   <h2>Basics</h2>
 </div>

-Let's start with some of the basics of the trace visualizer—how to interface with the trace visulizer!
+Let's start with some of the basics of the trace visualizer—how to interface with the trace visualizer!

 **Log/Node Highlighting**